opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 To view a list of installed plugins from the Dashboard app, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Dashboard**.
 2. View the list of items and select your plugin.
-Plugins are categorized automatically as the Observability Dashboard data type, which you can filter to concentrate on just what you want to see.
+Plugins are categorized automatically as the Observability Dashboard data type, which you can filter in order to concentrate on just what you want to see.

 ## Adding and removing plugins